wasabia/react_webpack_rails/docs/server_side_rendering.md

 import HelloWorld from './components/hello-world';
 RWR.registerComponent('HelloWorld', HelloWorld);
 ```
-`{ name: @name }` is the component's props, and the option `server_side: true` enables SSR.
+`{ name: @name }` is the component's props, and the option `server_side: true` turns SSR on.
 By default it is set to `false`.
-You can change it globally by setting the following config option to a boolean value of your choice:
+You can change it globally by setting the following config option to a Boolean value of your choice:
 ```ruby
 Rails.application.config.react.server_side
 ```
 This global config may be overridden by passing the `server_side` option to a specific `react_component` invocation.

+**Please be aware** that the node server won't automatically load any changes while running - it must be restarted, which applies to all environments (local, prod, etc.).